Trump vs. Corker encapsulates GOP civil war

 On Monday, many Beltway strategists and senior Republicans were left shaking their heads, warning that Trump's reflexive lashing out could cost him the crucial vote of Corker as he seeks a year-end legislative victory.

-"Going after a senator whose vote you need on tax reform is not the best strategy," Wisconsin Rep Sean Duffy said on CNN.
+"Going after a senator whose vote you need on tax reform is not the best strategy," Wisconsin Rep. Sean Duffy said on CNN.

 But there were also signs on Monday that Washington's GOP divides may be bridgeable, as another Republican, South Carolina Sen. Lindsey Graham, who has often clashed with the President, took to the links alongside him.